 The restaurant itself is a traditional auberge but with a modern twist and the surroundings and ambiance are spot on.
 The decor is really well done to feel cosy but bright and contemporary at the same time.
 The most important bit -the food- is great.
 The menus are extensive.
-You can opt for a set menu of three courses including wine for only twelve Euros a head where you choose from the cold buffet for starters -eat as much as you like.
-Then select from the choice of three main courses -one of which could be a wood fired pizzas.
+You can opt for a simple set menu of three courses including wine where you choose from the cold buffet for starters -eat as much as you like- then select from the choice of three main courses -one of which is a wood fired pizza.
 Finish up with a selection from the dessert tray and a pitcher of wine or soft drink all included.
-We tend to go for this choice and come away stuffed- but if that's not enough then try the eighteen euro menu...snails, venison and all sorts of other choices.
-Then there's the 'a la carte' offering everything from the humble omelette right up to large seafood platters.
+We always come away stuffed.
+If that's not enough choice then go for the à la carte menu offering everything from the humble omelette right up to large seafood platters or snails.
 The choice is huge and it's all fresh, there's definitely something for everyone

 To find it head for Damgan from Malestroit and Questembert.
 After a while you will come to Ambon: about three miles from Damgan.
 Ambon is a small town and you'll arrive at the top of the hill at a roundabout.
 Straight on is Damgan.
 To get to the Escale aux Saveurs turn right instead of going straight on and you'll see it after about hundred yards on your right.
 If you arrive at midday or early in the evening then you wont need to book but if you prefer to you can call the owner -Fabrice- who speaks English on 02 97 41 11 67 and reserve a table.
 Believe me it's well worth a visit, especially if you're going to the seaside

 Also at Ambon is Le Fournil creperie (photo below) a really nice traditional creperie.
-There's dozens from the simple ham and cheese up to scallops and snails
+There's all sorts to choose from simple ham and cheese right up to scallops and snails- Real Breton food !

 On the River: La Roche Bernard and Lizio

-Go to La Roche Bernard and take one of the restaurant boats down the river Get an excellent meal and a boat trip all rolled into one A five course dinner plus a four hour cruise is about 35 Euros.
-If not then maybe try the fantastic auberge in the town centre square.
-There's plenty of other restaurants to choose from here as well
+Go to La Roche Bernard and take one of the restaurant boats down the river.
+Have an excellent meal and a boat trip all rolled into one..
+If you don't fancy that then maybe try the fantastic auberge in the town centre square.
+There's plenty of other restaurants to choose from as well

-In the nearby mediaeval town of Lizio you'll find Le Restaurant Leglaneur.
-This is a traditional Auberge with a great selection of local Brittany specialities.
-Menus range from nine Euros for a simple lunch right up to twenty seven Euros for the full works.
+In the nearby medieval town of Lizio you'll find Le Leglaneur.
+This is a traditional auberge with a great selection of local Brittany specialities.
 Here's a sample menu..
-Kir maison, Gourmandise perigourdine du Glaneur et feuille de St Jacques, Cote de boeuf grillee a la cheminee, Grillade de porcelet, Garniture de legumes, Brie sur salade, Delice aux poires, Gateau breton, Vin: Muscadet et Bordeaux.
+Kir maison, Gourmandise perigourdine du Glaneur et feuille de St Jacques, Cote de boeuf grillee a la cheminee, Grillade de porcelet, Garniture de legumes, Brie sur salade, Delice aux poires, Gateau Breton, Vin: Muscadet et Bordeaux.
 You could try a sample plate of a bit of everything just to make sure you don't miss out !

-Ploermel is ten minutes from our gites and Le Jardin des Saveurs is a really nice restaurant serving such things as snails, smoked duck, scallops and Creme brûlée.
-If you just fancy a quick snack or a coffee then pop into the Cafe de La Tour Brasserie in the square
+Plöermel is about ten minutes from our gites and Le Jardin des Saveurs is a really nice restaurant serving such things as snails, smoked duck, scallops and Creme brûlée.
+Alternatively, if you just fancy a quick snack or a coffee then pop into the fantastic Cafe de La Tour Brasserie in the square

-Also in Ploermel is the Retour de Peche.
+Also in Plöermel is the Retour de Peche.
 This restaurant is open every evening and Sunday lunchtime.
 You choose from a huge starter buffet packed full of everything you can imagine.
 Then you decide on your main course which is grilled over an open fire in front of you.
-The options are 'meat' i.e steak, lamb, kebabs etc or a selection of various whole fish.
-Then it's back to a different buffet table to select your cheese course and onto another large buffet for the puddings.
+The options are various meats i.e steak, lamb, kebabs etc or a selection of whole fish.
+Then it's back to a different buffet table to select your cheese course and then onto another large buffet for the puddings.
 You can eat as much as you like and go back as often as you want.
 In fact they encourage you to do so

 There's also the more 'American' Buffalo Grill which does a great steak.
 Plus It's open seven days a week 11 am to 11 pm.
 Next door to that is Del Arte Pizerria and also Macdonalds

 Le Ferme aux Moines: St Grave